MicrosoftDocs/dynamics-365-fraud-protection/content/signup.md

 The provisioning service includes all the necessary resources to directly access the Evaluate and Protect portal, including the risk engine, fraud protection network, device fingerprinitng, KPI reporting, the virtual fraud analyst, transaction acceptance booster, customer support, metering, monitoring and alerting.
 If you are not entirely provisioned, a progress bar appears showing the extent the provisioning process.

-After successfuly completing these steps, to access the API documentation, follow these steps:
-1. Navigate to Partner API Documentation.
-2. Scroll down and select Sign in with the same work account you used to sign into the Azure portal to see more services.
-3. Since you have already been provisioned a tenant, use those account credentials to sign in and view the Dynamics 365 Fraud Protection API documentation.  isn’t this the same work account that they should use from #1-2?
-I would restate #3 as: “Navigate to the Dynamics 365 Fraud Protection API documentation and sign in using the the same work account you used to sign into the Azure portal”
-4. After signing in, select Dynamics 365 Fraud Protection API.

-### To sign up for Dynamics 365 Fraud Protection

 # Dynamics 365 Fraud Protection Azure resources and merchant logins

-See the following links to access Dynamics 365 Fraud Protection Azure resources and merchant logins
+See the following items to access the Dynamics 365 Fraud Protection Azure resources and logins.

 **Admin user logins**

-Username: user@merchant.onmicrosoft.com (this must be updated for a new merchant)
+Username: user@merchant.onmicrosoft.com (As a new merchant, this will be updated for you)

 Passwords can be set by a Global administrator in the merchant.onmicrosoft.com tenant.

-**Azure tenant poral URL**
+**Azure tenant portal URL**

 [Microsoft Azure](https://portal.azure.com/merchant.onmicrosoft.com)

-- This site manages user and Azure Active Directory (AAD) application access to Dynamics 365 Fraud Protection and uploading data via the Azure Data Lake.
+- This site manages user and Azure Active Directory (AAD) application access to Dynamics 365 Fraud Protection and uploads data via the Azure Data Lake.
-- We suggest you change your passwords and add two-factor authentication.
+- We recommend you change your passwords and add two-factor authentication.

 **Dynamics 365 Fraud Protection portal URL**

 [Sandbox](https://dfp.microsoft-int.com/merchant.onmicrosoft.com)
 [Prod](https://dfp.microsoft.com/merchant.onmicrosoft.com)

-- Use these URLS to access Dynamics 365 Fraud Protection, including data, metrics, rules, and so on.
+- Use these URLs to access Dynamics 365 Fraud Protection, including data, metrics, rules, and so on.
 - Use the same Admin user credentials to log into the Dynamics 365 Fraud Protection portal URL.

 **AAD Application so you can run Dynamics 365 Fraud Protection API**